KryvkoSergii/goit-devops/README.md

 # GoIT DevOps.
-IaC (Terraform), Kubernetes (EKS), Helm
+Agro CD + CD

 ## Purpose:
-Automate cloud infrastructure deployment for django projects to AWS EKS using Terraform and Helm Charts.
+Automate cloud infrastructure deployment for CI/CD using jenkins and allocating resources in AWS EKS.
+I use Terraform and Helm Charts.

 ### General structure Terraform
 The code automates the creation of the basic AWS infrastructure for a DevOps project using a modular approach.